-2. The Irritated-at-Everything Teacher
+4. The Irritated-at-Everything Teacher

-3. The Timely Teacher
+5. The Timely Teacher

-4. The Wallflower
+6. The Wallflower

-5. The Fashionably Late Teacher
+7. The Fashionably Late Teacher

 This is the teacher who forgets there is even a meeting but is clued in when they see multiple teachers walking in the same direction.
-The Fashionably Late teacher will come into the meeting with coffee and that “don’t mind me, I’m pretending like I’m not embarrassed to be late” face as they (and by they I mean we) scurry to their seat.
+The Fashionably Late teacher will come into the meeting with coffee (“There was traffic”) or insist they were waiting to be let into the Zoom call the whole time.

-6. The Narcissist
+8. The Narcissist

-7. The Joyful Teacher
+9. The Joyful Teacher

-8. The Gossip
+10. The Gossip

 Everyone knows who this teacher is.
 They somehow know all the secrets of the school.
 They often show up to staff meetings early and stay later, befriending new acquaintances and getting the scoop on the latest social news.
 Do not tell The Gossip a secret.
 I repeat: Do not tell The Gossip a secret.
 It will get out.

 11. The Paranoid Teacher

-10. The Devotee
+12. The Devotee

 The Devotee is that teacher that echoes everything the admin says in the meeting.
 Normally your devotee isn’t the longest- or shortest-tenured teacher either.
 It’s that teacher who is right in the middle, with five to seven years in the building, probably hoping for one of the APs to leave so they can slide into the vacant position.

-11. The Control Freak
+13. The Control Freak

-12. The Disruptor
+14. The Disruptor

 The Disruptor is the class clown of faculty meetings.
 Cracking jokes to the whole group or just those nearby, this teacher is loved or hated, depending on whom you ask.
 The Timely Teacher hates that The Disruptor can cause meetings to go long.
 The Worn-out Teacher often needs to sit next to The Disruptor just to make it through the meeting.

-13. The Sleeper
+15. The Sleeper

-14. The Bum
+16. The Bum

 You might think The Bum and The Sleeper fall into the same category, but they don’t.
 The Sleeper is tired, barely able to keep their eyes open.
 The Bum, on the other hand, just doesn’t care.
 They never write anything down and rarely even know what’s going on.
 They’re usually charming, though, so most people just let them be.

-15. The Questioner
+17. The Questioner

-16. The Multitasker
+18. The Multitasker

-17. The Naysayer
+19. The Naysayer

 This teacher will likely disagree with anyone about anything.
 No, they don’t have different or better ideas to bring to the table.
 They just don’t like yours or anyone else’s.
 This teacher can be a challenge to your patience, but don’t let them get you down.

-18. The Believer
+20. The True Believer